zrythm/zrythm/doc/user/plugins-files/plugins/plugin-info.rst

 formats supported by Zrythm, covered in :ref:`scanning-plugins`.

-.. note:: In Zrythm, :term:`SFZ`/:term:`SF2` are also used as plugins.
+.. hint:: In Zrythm, :term:`SFZ`/:term:`SF2` are also used as plugins.

 .. _plugin-types: